PolarBearPolar/ai_chatbot/README.md

 - Wait until all the containers are up and running
 - In order to use RAG data, go to the **./chatbot/data** directory
 - Move the example files to another directory
-- Copy one of the example files back in the **./chatbot/data** directory and run the command below to ingest RAG data (to process it and save it to the vector database).
+- Copy one of the example files back into the **./chatbot/data** directory and run the command below to ingest RAG data (to process it and save it to the vector database).
 For example, the **managing_fear.txt** file -> topic **fear**:
 ```
 sudo docker exec chatbot python3 ingest.py fear
 ```
 - Repeat the copying step for the remaining files one at a time.
 Do not forget to pass the relevant topic argument to the command.
 If you want to, you can use your txt files instead.
 - You may start using the application now

-If you ever need to delete your RAG data from the vector database, run the following command:
+If you ever need to delete RAG data from the vector database, run the following command:
 ```
 sudo docker exec chatbot python3 clear_vector_db.py
 ```